r52/quasar/README.md

 ## System Requirements

 An OS and computer capable of running Chrome.
 Only 64-bit OSes are supported.
 On Windows, only Windows 10 and above are supported.
-On Linux, only desktop environments with system tray support are supported.
+On Linux, only X11 desktop environments with system tray support are supported.

+#### Note Regarding Wayland

+Quasar does not work properly on Wayland compositors due to Wayland not supporting functions like global cursor position or explicitly setting window positions for top-level windows [[1]](https://bugreports.qt.io/browse/QTBUG-110119)[[2]](https://bugreports.qt.io/browse/QTBUG-86780), which completely defeats Quasar's core functionality.
+Until a workaround or solution is added to Qt itself, Quasar cannot support Wayland.

 ## Getting Started